Picture of a young woman with her three children.

 Download the PDF version of the application.

-CFNIL accepts proposals in seven Focus Areas.
-CFNIL's strategic focus is Career Pathways and Complementary Education, which are funded at a greater level.
-Remaining funds are allocated to Arts & Humanities, Health, Human Services, Sustainable Communities, and Youth & Families.
+CFNIL accepts proposals in eight Focus Areas.
+CFNIL's strategic focus is Career Pathways and Complementary Education.
+Remaining funds are allocated to the remaining six Focus Areas.
 Funding priorities are for proposals that support the unique emphasis of each Focus Area:

 1. Arts & Humanities

-• Increase the availability of and access to artistic and cultural experiences, especially those that represent the diversity of our community’s culture.
+• Promote access to high-quality arts & cultural experiences, especially those that represent our community’s diverse culture.

-• Celebrate the region’s history and preserve historical integrity.
+• Celebrate the region’s history and preserve its historical integrity.

 • Increase student access to and engagement with career information and their related academic pathways.

-• Foster collaboration among regional educators, employers, and workforce/economic development entities.
+• Foster collaboration among educators, employers, and workforce/economic development entities.

-• Provide more learning hours, reinforce classroom instruction, and advance student development through school-approached programs.
+• Provide more learning hours, reinforce classroom instruction, and advance student development.

-• Support before- and after-school, summer school, and enrichment programs.
+• Support before-and after-school, summer school, and enrichment programs with an academic focus.

-• Improve the quality of and access to health services.
+• Improve the quality of and access to physical and mental health services.

 • Conduct research to promote the health and well-being of our community.

-• Preserve our natural environment, especially activities that increase the region’s understanding and appreciation of the environment.
+• Preserve our natural environment and increase the region’s understanding and appreciation of the environment, including animal welfare.

 Application questions will vary depending on the type of proposal submitted: